aabacchus/miktex-kiss-repo/README.md

 This is a repository which provides all the necessary dependencies to build the MiKTeX distribution of TeX (other dependencies are in the official repos).
-It works, but I intend to try to remove more of the dependencies.
+It worked but I'm no longer maintaining it, so you may wish to bump version numbers etc.

 MiKTeX provides a package manager which can install packages as they are needed at compilation time ("on-the-fly"), which helps to keep the installed size